How To Write A Personal Statement For Medical School

 Selecting a Personal Statement Topic

 You should aim to write about your qualities that aren’t represented by your GPA or MCAT score.
 This can include your determination, optimism, or leadership qualities.
-Revealing your personal qualities, strengths, and weaknesses are brilliant ways to connect with your reader on an emotional level.
+Revealing your personal qualities, strengths, and weaknesses is a brilliant way to connect with your reader on an emotional level.

 Step 1: Highlight Your Qualities